nadia-humbert-labeaumaz/nadia-humbert-labeaumaz.github.io/personalWebsite/content/english/about.md

   enable : true
   image : "images/nadia.jpg"
   title : "In a Nutshell"
   content : "Hi, I am Nadia!
-I am an entrepreneur, consultant and engineer, and enjoy solving problems creatively and working on projects that concretely help people.
+I am an entrepreneur, consultant and engineer, and enjoy solving problems creatively and working on initiatives that concretely help people.

-  I have been travelling around the world to work and study, learning varied topics.

   My expertise lies in entrepreneurship, business strategy, change management, project coordination, operational excellence and marketing.

   I hold an MBA, an M.Sc. in Biochemistry and Biotechnologies Engineering and an Advanced Master in Computer Science.

   During my experiences, I have had the chance to work with a wide range of stakeholders in startups, medium-sized and large enterprises from various industries while occupying different roles both as an external consultant and employee.
 I have also created and managed my own business."